Skip to main content

 Facilities

 You will also benefit from excellent IT facilities including Learn Ultra, Durham’s virtual learning environment.
-You will have access to up to 1.6 million printed books, 25,000 eJournals and over 850,000 eBooks in the main library as well as specialist collections and archives that support teaching across the departments.
+You will have access to up to 1.6 million printed books, 25,000 eJournals and over 850,000 eBooks in the main library.
+Most departments are close to the historic centre of Durham which is a UNESCO World Heritage site.

 Apply